 Roads Rivers and Trails is Cincinnati’s family owned outdoor outfitter located off the Little Miami Scenic River in Milford.
 Our staff knows outdoor gear because we use outdoor gear.
 Specializing in kayaking, backpacking, hiking, rock climbing, and travel, we have an experienced and encouraging staff for personalized outfitting.

-Born from an Appalachian Trail thru hike, nature continues to inspire us in what we do.
-Roads Rivers and Trails provides an experience and outfitting service second to none.
-No matter what outdoor gear and clothing your adventure needs, whether its hiking boots or shoes, backpacks, kayaks, clothing, or any other essentials, we’ve got you covered.
+Born from an Appalachian Trail thru hike, nature continues to inspire what we do.
+Roads Rivers and Trails provides an experience and outfitting service second to none no matter what outdoor gear and clothing your adventure needs.
+Whether you’re shopping for hiking boots or shoes, camping gear like sleeping bags and tents, or hiking gear like backpacks, RRT can help your adventures come to life.
+Shop our awesome selection of kayaks and watersports to get out on the water.
+You can also find traveling solutions like car racks or carriers, buy some of the best technical apparel and outdoor clothing, or browse any other essentials.
+RRT has a full selection of climbing gear as well!
+Whatever your adventure, we’ve got you covered.

 We’ve all experienced that sinking feeling when cold raindrops start to seep through our rain jacket.
 I thought this was waterproof?
 Why am I getting wet?
 What does waterproof even mean?
 Aren’t all rain jackets waterproof?
 If that’s the case, why are some ten times as expensive as others?
 The answer to each of those questions may be the same: hydrostatic head.

 With the weather warming up, you’re bound to want to take your climbing from the gym to the crag.
 Here are 6 tips for beginner outdoor sport climbers as you expand your horizons.